 The upcoming winter league includes updated guidelines, which require archers to sign up for a specific time to limit their number for each slot.
 “We post weekly scores on the website, so our customers are familiar with using the website for registration and scores,” Rosenthal said.
 She thinks those small adjustments will make big differences in protecting their customers and employees.

-Rosenthal and Schmidt updated customers about the guidelines, and maintained a strong social-media presence throughout the pandemic.
+Rosenthal updated customers about the guidelines, and maintained a strong social-media presence throughout the pandemic.
 “We stepped it up a notch, adding videos and the like during shutdowns” to address customer feedback, Rosenthal said.

 La Crosse Archery also stays connected to customers with Zoom and Facetime appointments.
 Rosenthal said customers take advantage of virtual appointments because they expect and appreciate the attention from La Crosse Archery.
 Meanwhile, new archers keep walking into the store to use its range.
-La Crosse Archery won’t offer lessons until spring, but Rosenthal and Schmidt keep an instructor on the range to help beginners most of the season.
+La Crosse Archery won’t offer lessons until spring, but Rosenthal keeps an instructor on the range to help beginners most of the season.

 Archery Headquarters adjusted quickly after four employees left the shop because of COVID-19 health-and-safety concerns.
 Phillips and another employee manage the business five days a week instead of six, and close earlier and open later than before the pandemic.
 The shortened hours inspired a new system that Phillips enjoys and intends to keep.
 He said they used to repair bows during the evenings while the store was open, but now do that work after business hours end.
 This system lets Phillips give full attention to customers during the day.